jefftranter/TuningAid/README.md

 # TuningAid
-Hardware design for a CW/SSB tuning aid for amateur radio
+Hardware design for a CW/SSB tuning aid for amateur radio.

+See the file documentation.txt for details.